tearust/tea-docs/Blog_and_Vlog/Where_does_the_trust_come_from.md

 This is even more evident with cheaper TPM chips (even expensive Intel SGX has been hacked).
 There is no way to build a system that is 100% secure unless you have an unlimited budget, so here's the real question: is hardware secure enough for most attackers not to afford hacking into it?

-While this is more of a technical quesion, we can also look at it from an economic perspective; how do we increase the cost of attacking while reducing the profit of a successful break-in?
+While this is more of a technical question, we can also look at it from an economic perspective; how do we increase the cost of attacking while reducing the profit of a successful break-in?
 If you're interested to know, checkout my previous blog.

 > The first introduction video on TEA Project https://pushbar.medium.com/the-first-introduction-video-on-tea-project-2b1da4eff6f1